Scroll down to view our Collection

 Consequently there are several pottery outlets who attempt to copy the distinct and Copyright Registered glazes of Blue Mountain Pottery so beware of the wanna be's.
 Be sure you buy from a reliable seller.

 Collecting Blue Mountain Pottery is still popular by many and, as time goes on, the most popular items will become much more difficult to find in perfect condition.
 It is important to be able to identify Blue Mountain Pottery from other look-a-likes.
 All pieces that had a closed base also had one of a variety of BMP mould marks.
 For items that had no base including most of the bird and animal items, they were sold with stickers or tags, many long since lost.
 However, a trained eye can always identify the quality workmanship, the special glazing and the specific moulds of Blue Mountain Pottery.

-Blue Mountain Potterywas Canada's largest manufacturer of quality giftware pottery from its introduction in 1947 until the plant closed for good December 2004 ending a 57 year business.
+Blue Mountain Pottery was Canada's largest manufacturer of quality giftware pottery from its introduction in 1947 until the plant closed for good December 2004 ending a 57 year business.

 Blue Mountain Pottery was sold through qualified Distributors and Specialty Gift Stores across Canada.
-It was shipped around the world including Great Britian, Germany New Zealand and the U.S.A.
+It was shipped around the world including all of Canada, Europe, Great Britian, Germany, New Zealand, Africa, Asia and the U.S.A.
 Until recently they had an Internet web site that also has closed.
 This web site, The Glass Menagerie was at one time a qualified store front dealer of Blue Mountain Pottery.

 Thank you for visiting the Glass Menagerie Antiques and Collectibles site.
 We invite you to visit the rest of our site by clicking on the "Home Page" logo button top left or any of the "Category" buttons on the pink bars left.